 Soil Expansion and Contraction Affect the Structural Integrity of a Building’s Foundation

-A closer look at your ground’s makeup reveals that it consists of clay, silt, sand, and loam.
+A closer look at your ground’s expansion potential of soil reveals that it consists of clay, silt, sand, and loam.
 That said, these individual components are not there in equal ratios.
 Some land parcels have plenty of clay but far less loam.
 Others have a rich mix of sand and loam but very little clay.
 Engineering consultants have found that soils made up of sand and loam are relatively stable.

 Moisture causes a few changes.
 Therefore, this is an ideal setup to support single and multi-story buildings.
-However, when clay enters the equation, it weakens the ground’s stability.
+However, when clay enters the equation of expansive soil properties, it weakens the ground’s stability.
 Moisture causes the clay to expand.
 Prolonged times without water result in shrinking.
 The combination of expansion and contraction leads to decreased stability.
 Foundation damage is not far behind.

 The Mechanics of Clay Expansion and Contraction Problems